sbstnkng/elastic-stack-playground/README.md

 # Elastic Stack Playground
-This projects provides a simple setup to run the Elastic stack locally on docker.
+This projects provides a simple setup to run the Elastic Stack locally on docker.
 The setup will create a three node cluster and Kibana.

 ## Prerequisites